-This module discusses contemporary film adaptations (90s-2000s) taken from four different Italian textual sources (children's tale, monologue, novel and non-fiction) under the following main aspects:
+This module discusses contemporary adaptations from different Italian textual sources (e.g. children's tales, novels, non-fiction) under the following main aspects:

 Method of assessment

 Ammaniti, N. (2001) Io non ho paura.
 Turin: Einaudi.

 Baricco, A. (1994) Novecento.
 Un monologo.
 Milan: Feltrinelli.